Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/buildings/awesome-store.md

 * [Q&A: Will some of the AWESOME Store items be integrated into Tiers of the M.A.M.?](../../../transcriptions/yt-o-rncE3S1wA.md) https://www.youtube.com/watch?v=o-rncE3S1wA

 ## August 25th, 2020 Livestream
+* Q&A: Will there be new items coming to the AWESOME Shop between now and Update 4? https://www.youtube.com/watch?v=JSdd9fpzhK4
 * Q&A: Will there be new items coming to the AWESOME Shop between now and Update 4? https://clips.twitch.tv/PerfectNurturingTrollRiPepperonis

 ## June 8th, 2020 Livestream